piyushsatti/autotoes/README.md

 - number of characters created
 - linked list of characters with head pointing to latest character
 #### Members
+- createCharacter

 ### Character
 #### Attributes
+- name
+- sheet json
+- link to token
+- created on
 - linked list of dtqs

 ### DTQ